PermutaTriangle/Tilings/README.rst

        frozenset({(1, 1)})

-Those who have read ahead, or already started using tilings may have noticed the a ``Tiling`` can also take a third argument called assumptions.
+Those who have read ahead, or already started using tilings may have noticed that a ``Tiling`` can also be defined with a third argument called ``assumptions``.
 These can be used to keep track of occurrences gridded permutations on tilings.
-These are still in development mode but are essential for certain parts of the ``TileScope`` algorithm.
+These are still in development but are essential for certain parts of the ``TileScope`` algorithm.
 For simplicity we will not discuss these again until the `Fusion` section.